 Parasitic wasps typically lay their eggs in the bodies of living creatures like caterpillars or spiders.
 The larvae feed on the still-living host.
 Wasps can assist in the management of other pests, particularly in agriculture as biological control agents.
 Many wasps also feed on nectar from flowers and therefore function as pollinators.

 Some wasps are aggressive species and can sting when threatened.
-Unlike honey bees, wasps often are capable of stinging multiple times.
+Unlike honey bees, wasps often are capable of stinging multiple times.Do all wasps pollinate?

 Late in the summer, the queen of some species will produce unfertilized eggs.
 These will develop into males.
 The males will fertilize the wasps that will become the queens of the following year.
 These fertilized females will overwinter in a sheltered location.
 In most cases, the rest of the colony will perish when winter comes.
 Next spring, the queen will start laying eggs.
 The fertilized eggs that they produce will become workers, building the nest and feeding the larvae produced by the queen.

 Wasps often are beneficial to mankind.
 Several species are used by humans as parasites to control pests, such as in agriculture.
 Others are predators that help maintain insect populations.
 Others function as pollinators and help with plant fertilization.